iiReemi/iiReemi/README.md

 ## Hello World, i'am Edevaldo Lima or Ed

 <!-- - 🔭 I’m currently working on -->
-- 🌱 Estudando Typescript
+- 🌱 Studying Typescript
-- 👯 A procura de um Estágio ou vaga Júnior
+- 👯 Looking for Junior Opportunity
-- 😃 Ele/dele
+- 😃 I believe with good ideas have can transform the reality
-- ⚡ "Se JS fosse um País, função seria sua capital."
+- ⚡ "If Javascript is a country, the function is its capital city."

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=iiReemi&show_icons=true&theme=dark)